siddharthdayalwal/siddharth-bio/README.md

 # Siddharth's Bio

-Siddharth is currently working as a Developer Community Specialist at Storyblok.
-He loves to talk about communities & hackathons and has been actively involved in the space for 5+ years now!
+Siddharth Dayalwal is a Developer Community Specialist at Storyblok, where he leads developer programs and manages a global community within the headless CMS space.
+With over five years of experience, Siddharth has empowered countless developers to innovate, hackathons to thrive, and communities to grow.

-Apart from his full-time job, he is building Hack This Fall, which is one of the most thriving hacker communities in India.
-He has been a Major League Hacking APAC Hackathon Coach, empowering hackathon organizers to run their events and hackers to have their best experience.
-He has been a GitHub Campus Expert and is now a GitHub Field Expert for the India region.
+Outside his full-time role, Siddharth spends his time building Hack This Fall, one of India’s most vibrant hacker communities.
+He has served as a Major League Hacking APAC Hackathon Coach, guiding organizers and participants to create exceptional hackathon experiences, and as a GitHub Field Expert, supporting developer initiatives across India.

-He is an explorer who loves to travel, an optimistic person, and an orator.
-Additionally, he is fond of nature, music, and food.
+An explorer at heart and an eternal optimist, Siddharth loves to travel, connect with nature, indulge in good food, and immerse himself in music.
+He is passionate about meaningful conversations and sharing knowledge for communities and hackathons.

 # Siddharth's Socials